You can listen to the article.

 You’ve seen the commercials and the trailers.
 The lights go down again.
 You settle down expectantly in your comfortable seat.
 All is quiet now.
 You are about to share an emotional and intimate experience in the dark with a roomful of strangers.
 You are at the cinema and it’s powerful.

-Film is a hotline to the emotions.
+A film is a hotline to emotions.
 Through the camera’s eye, you can share the broadest range of actions and feelings.
 Films will thrill you, scare you and move you.
 The hardest of tough men who never cry will cry at a sad film.
-Film touches us in a wondrous way and it’s instant: we cry, we laugh, we sigh, we gasp.
+A film touches us in a wondrous way and it’s instant: we cry, we laugh, we sigh, we gasp.

 A film can release our hidden emotions, bringing to the surface feelings of hope and joy, desire and longing, suspense and tension, concern and awareness, anxiety and fear, release and relief – in a word: catharsis.

 The filmmaker’s task is to tell a story.
 But more than that, a good film can bring not just the catharsis of tears and laughter, but a sense of meaning and magic, of transformation and renewal.

 The power of film is that it can touch the depth of human experience.
 It can connect us to universally shared yet deeply personal emotions.
 It can tap into our unconscious feelings and fantasies.